rly0nheart/bc_price_index/README.md

-# bc_price_index
-Python implementation of getting bitcoin price index using CoinDesk API
+This is a Python implementation of the CoinDesk API for getting Bitcoin price index.